jro31/jethro-codes/_articles/my-story.md

 Ah great.

-I was able to make it to a train station about 100km south of where I'd crossed the border, knowing full well that 3rd class tickets never sell-out.
+I was able to make it to a train station about 100km south of where I'd crossed the border, knowing full well that 3rd class train tickets are unlimited.

 I'm not really a prude when it comes to travelling.
-Every flight I've ever taken has been in economy class, I've had multiple bus journeys of over 50 hours, I've spent God knows how many hours cramped up in vans and minibuses on dirt roads in South America and Asia, I regularly took 3rd class trains when I was in China.
+Every flight I've ever taken has been in economy class, I've had multiple bus journeys of over 50 hours, I've spent God knows how many hours cramped up in vans and minibuses on dirt roads in South America and Asia, I regularly take 3rd class trains where they're available.

 This journey though, this train journey to Bangkok sticks-out in my mind as the most gruelling of all of them.